Echelon133/Write-ups/Nanomites.md

 ![DATA_AFTER_DISASM2](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/DATA_AFTER_DISASM2.png)

-Since there is a lot of **int3** instructions here and these bytes were copied to a heap memory that has **PROT_EXEC** priviledges, we can safely assume that this is the code that the child process executes.
+Since there is a lot of **int3** instructions here and these bytes were copied to a heap memory that has **PROT_EXEC** privileges, we can safely assume that this is the code that the child process executes.
 But right now we won't analize these instructions.

 Right after the **memcpy** instruction in **proceed_execution** function we have a call to **fork**.
 This function creates a new process, that is a copy of the process which called it.
 The process that calls this function is called a parent process, whereas the created process is called a child process.
 Both of these processes have the same memory content right after the **fork** call, but these contents are in different memory spaces.